funofprograming/funofprograming.github.io/_pages/about.md

 ## Background

 Born and brought up in small town of Meerut in India near to national capital New Delhi.

-I graduated as an IT Engineer from MIET college in 2006.
+I graduated as an IT Engineer from MIET college in 2006 and then did my M. Tech from BITS Pilani in 2024.

 I am currently working in Noida as a software engineer.

 ## Technologies of Interest

+- System architecture
+- Problem solving
 - Algorithms
 - Java
+- Spring
 - Machine Learning
 - Spark
+- Kotlin

+## Domains of Interest

+- Finance
+  - Payments
+  - Banking
+  - Capital markets
+  - Index
+- Telecom
+- Retail